Nicoaedhel/slim-framework-foundation-saas-boilerplate/README.md

 ## Run a server

-To see in action, you can boot up a local server using the following:
+To see in action, you can boot up a local server using the following in app:

 ```bash
 $ php -S localhost:8000